feature request #5848

 (When creating a new database on C the following error occurred a number of times: "ERROR [org.hibernate.tool.hbm2ddl.SchemaExport] - Specified key was too long; max key length is 1000 bytes".
 This is probably not related here?)

-#11 Updated by Andreas Kohlbecker almost 2 years ago
+#11 Updated by Andreas Kohlbecker about 2 years ago

 Thank you Ben for this analysis.